typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/upgrade-notes.md

     }
     ```

     This breaks because `element` is a getter on `Component`.
 This declaration then shadows the getter declaration on the base class and stomps it to `undefined` (effectively `Object.defineProperty(this, 'element', void 0)`.
+(It would be nice to use `declare` here, but that doesn't work: you cannot use `declare` with a getter in a concrete subclass.)

     Two solutions: